ElliottYan/ElliottYan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a first-year PhD at WestlakeNLP, supervised by Prof. Yue Zhang.
-Prior to this, I obtained my master degree at Tsinghua University.
+I am a first-year PhD student at WestlakeNLP, where I am supervised by Professor Yue Zhang.
+Prior to this, I was a researcher at WeChatAI, Tencent, where I worked with Dr. Fandong Meng.
+I obtained my master's degree in Computer Science from Tsinghua University, where I was supervised by Professor Jian Li and Professor Ying Liu.
+I obtained my bachelor's degree in Computer Science from Beijing University of Posts and Telecommunications.

-My research interest includes natural language processing, especially language models, machine translation.
+My research interest includes natural language generations, especially language models and machine translation.

 <!-- # 🔥 News